floss1138/dbDotCad/README.md

 The existing application has cable number collections which are site wide.
 In the future it would be sensible to limit this to site-area, with inter area cable numbers in a separate collection.
 Enterprise wide data such as hostnames, should be in a separate database.
-For now, blocks for site 1 will be in collection 1-blocks, for site 2, 2-blocks etc.
+For now, blocks for site 1 will be in collection 1blocks, for site 002, 2blocks etc. Leading zeros will be removed.
+Hyphens will be removed.
-In the future, cable numbers could be subnetted and the area codes could also be used 1-02-blocks, for site 1 area 2 blocks.
+In the future, cable numbers could be subnetted by area code.
-### Bulk import into database

 #### Attributes and nested blocks
 When blocks are nested, clicking on the block only presents attributes for the *parent* block.
 Similarly using ATTOUT on a nested block only captures attributes from the *parent* and not the *children* within.